Why Now? The Power of Root Cause Analysis in Times of Change

 Manual research into root cause analysis can take up a significant portion of a planner’s workweek.
 At a time when the focus is on adapting to day-to-day service issues, even less time exists to properly identify trending problems.

 Additionally, the emergence of new root causes of disruption complicates this analysis.
-For instance, when an entire fulfillment center must close unexpectedly for sanitization following a positive COVID-19 case amongst its employees, the root cause of potential subsequent late deliveries must begin to consider the robustness of the distribution network in this new normal.
+For instance, when an entire fulfillment center must close unexpectedly for sanitization following a positive COVID-19 case amongst its employees, the root cause of potential subsequent late deliveries must begin to consider the robustness of the distribution network in this new normal of supply chain disruption.
 Companies stand at a turning point where historical methods for determining root cause will lead to biased assessments of what is going wrong and misguided investments into correcting issues unrelated to the disruption that won’t improve customer outcomes.

 What can be done to address this quagmire?
 Fortunately, there’s an answer.

 AI-driven root cause analysis fills the gap.
-First, synthesizing data across an enterprise leads to unbiased predictors of service issues instead of following a pre-defined research path that leads to the “usual suspects.”
+First, synthesizing data across an enterprise leads to unbiased predictors of service issues instead of following a pre-defined research path that leads to the “usual suspects,” facilitating better scenario planning.
 (For example, a manual analysis of late deliveries often mistakenly lays blame on the last link in the chain: a transportation provider.)

 Second, machine learning algorithms allow the analyst to go beyond the broad process steps contributing to failures.
 He or she can delve into the patterns of predictors that could not otherwise have been connected and identified without AI.
 Detecting root cause patterns also provides a path from the diagnostic into the predictive realm.
-When we know what characteristics or delays lead to late outcomes, we can intervene proactively through actions such as expediting orders.
+When we know what characteristics or delays lead to late outcomes, we can intervene proactively through actions such as expediting orders and other ways of optimizing demand planning.

 An extension of root cause analytics is the concept of perfect order flow, or how the process would operate with no exception handling.
 We see a growing interest in perfect order flow as delivery expectations become increasingly precise.
 An algorithmic approach capable of assessing not only failures but also successful orders — with minimal additional effort — can lead an organization to identify the conditions and requirements for successful deliveries.